dysphie/sm-map-translator/README.md

 ### Commands

 - `mt_bulk_learn_nmo`
-  - Forces the plugin to generate a translation file for every map on the server.
-The resulting files will only include objective messages, as game text and HUD hints require the map actually be loaded.
-This will NOT override existing translations.
-If a map already has a translation file, any new finds will be appended to the end.
+  - Learn objective messages for every map on the server without loading them in.
+This will NOT override existing translation entries, it will only append new ones.
+In other words, you're free to run this as many times as you want.

 ### Requirements
 - Sourcemod 1.11 Build 6646 or higher